jeremytammik/tbc/a/1800_helix_3d_viewer.md

 The example of IPC for disentanglement of CEFSharp was based on a Windows Forms application, so I had to make some changes to make it work with a WPF Window.

-Now that I can launch a viewer from within the Revit context, and can communicate with it from my Revit command/application, the next step is to get geometry from revit to the viewer.
+Now that I can launch a viewer from within the Revit context, and can communicate with it from my Revit command/application, the next step is to get geometry from Revit to the viewer.
-I already succesfully tested to generate an OBJ file using your [OBJ exporter for Revit 2014](https://thebuildingcoder.typepad.com/blog/2013/07/revit-2014-obj-exporter-and-new-sdk-samples.html) (upgraded to 2018) and display it in the viewer.
+I already successfully tested to generate an OBJ file using your [OBJ exporter for Revit 2014](https://thebuildingcoder.typepad.com/blog/2013/07/revit-2014-obj-exporter-and-new-sdk-samples.html) (upgraded to 2018) and display it in the viewer.
 However, as I was reading, I found your ideas on creating an improved version of your exporter using the custom exporter framework.